Using with associations

 the view, where are the information of the included fields.

-For this proppose, there are an option param called fieldsMap
+For this proppose, there are an option param called fieldsMap, this should to

 be a dictionary like object using the view field as key, and the query field as